What is transcreation?

 And the people who make those ads travel are transcreators.
 They are linguists, translators who have cultural insight, marketing and copywriting skills.
 They are supercalifragilisticexpialidocious!

-Vasiliki is a Consultant, Chartered Linguist, Translator, Interpreter and founder of Greek to Me Translations, a company that helps businesses communicate their brand, products and messages to their target audience.
-She works with Greek and English and one of the areas she specialises in is marketing.
-She has worked on web copy and TV scripts for the beauty, cosmetics, personal hygiene, telecoms and coffee industries.
-You can contact her at email@example.com and you can follow her on LinkedIn, Facebook, Twitter and Instagram.
+Vasiliki is a Consultant, Chartered Linguist, Translator, Interpreter and Director of Greek to Me Translations Lts, a company that helps businesses communicate their brand, products and messages to their target audience.
+She works with Greek and English and one of the areas she specialises in is the creative industries.
+She has worked on web copy and TV scripts for the beauty, cosmetics, luxury, personal hygiene, telecoms and coffee market.
+You can contact her at firstname.lastname@example.org and you can follow her on LinkedIn, Facebook, Twitter and Instagram.